trushasahu/Connect_gcloud_postgresql_from_windows/README.md

 	get the <Connection name> from cloud postgresql instance and default <port no> is 5432

+Note: This window should not be closed until you are doing the operation with the database else the connection will be closed.

 ## Step5: Connect to database of postgresql instance postgresql-1 from another command prompt
 Open another command prompt window 	and execute the below command to connect to the database and query the tables.